List of marine aquarium fish species

 The following list of marine aquarium fish species commonly available in the aquarium trade is not a completely comprehensive list; certain rare specimens may be available commercially but not yet listed here.
 A brief section on each, with a link to the page about the particular species is provided along with references for further information.

+Reef-safe fish do not consume corals or invertebrates, while fish categorized as not safe do.
+Fish labelled as "with caution" may have individuals within the species that could potentially eat invertebrates or cause damage to corals.

 Angelfish (large)

 These large fish are considered to be quite hardy, but because of their size may present a significant challenge to the keeper.
 They need huge aquariums, up to 180 gallons to house one for its entire lifespan.
 Two angels might be kept in the same aquarium provided it is a large aquarium, they are properly acclimated as juveniles, and they have very different colouring and body shape.
 However, because all Angelfish have essentially the same diet, mixing them is a feat that should be left to only advanced keepers.
 Most are not reef safe, and a potential owner should be aware that they need to have plenty of vegetable matter in their diet.
 They undergo major changes in colouration while maturing, and unless specified given descriptions are for adult specimens.